 The program consists of a one-hour academic course for the first- and second-year students, and a three-hour course for the third- and fourth-year students.
 All students must also participate in a weekly one-hour physical training session and a two-hour leadership laboratory that facilitates the application of leadership theory.

 Students attending California State University, Northridge, can participate in Air Force ROTC at UCLA.
-For more information, please contact the UCLA Department of Aerospace Studies at (310) 825-1742.
+For more information, contact the UCLA Department of Aerospace Studies at (310) 825-1742.

 Air Force ROTC